-MARY JANE COWDRY was a real mystery for many years of family history research.
+MARY JANE COWDRAY was a real mystery for many years of family history research.
 It has only been by collecting known information and working backwards and forwards through records that I have been able to piece together her life.

 My first knowledge of her was in a family tree that my mother gave to Angela for a school project.
 She said that my grandad John Harvey had an older sister called Mary Jane who had married someone called Vickers.
 Her life history is as follows:-